e-c-k-e-r/vall-e/docs/train.md

 * `APOLLO` needs more testing, but seemed adequate in cursory tests
 * `Muon` requires much more testing, but absolutely cannot be used for predicting tokens in place (NAR demasking), and requires `cfg.model.experimental.predict_causally=True`
   * I honestly don't think it gives good enough results from curosry tests for this application
+* `Adagrad` surprisingly seems to "fix" (for now) my problems with the loss / accuracy bouncing.

 ## Try Me